 How long will my child attend the Nurture Group?

-Children attend on a part-time basis for a period of 1 or more terms depending on the individual child's needs.
+Children attend on a part-time basis for a period up to 12 weeks depending on the individual child's needs.
 However, we ensure that children do not miss special assemblies, guests in school, outings or any special events that the rest of their class are taking part in.
 The Nurture team plan closely with the class teachers.

 Are parents/carers involved?